APENFT Price Hits $0.0000 (NFT)

-APENFT (NFT) traded up 4.1% against the US dollar during the 24-hour period ending at 21:00 PM Eastern on March 17th.
-Over the last week, APENFT has traded 4.1% higher against the US dollar.
-One APENFT token can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-APENFT has a total market capitalization of $118.97 million and $5.32 million worth of APENFT was traded on exchanges in the last 24 hours.
+APENFT (NFT) traded 1.3% lower against the US dollar during the 1-day period ending at 22:00 PM E.T. on March 18th.
+Over the last seven days, APENFT has traded up 2% against the US dollar.
+One APENFT token can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+APENFT has a total market capitalization of $116.05 million and $4.81 million worth of APENFT was traded on exchanges in the last day.

 APENFT Profile